mitosis-project/vmitosis-asplos21-artifact/README.md

 ```
 $ vmitosis-asplos21-artifact/scripts/collect-report.sh
 ```
-To copy the report from the remote machine to your local one.
+To copy the report from the remote machine to your local one and then view the report in a web browser.

 Paper Citation
 --------------